Labs and Equipment

 Introductory chemistry students perform experiments in the state-of-the-art General Chemistry Laboratory.
 Each student is assigned a personal bench space and laboratory drawer for storage of chemical equipment.
 The lab is equipped with fume hoods and a lecture space for pre-laboratory remarks and collaborative, post-laboratory data analysis.
 Laboratory courses of 24 students are taught by faculty members, each of whom is paired with a departmental teaching assistant from among the sophomore-senior classes.

-In addition to the equipment and instrumentation housed in the Chemical Instrumentation Laboratory and individual Research Laboratories, the department has several Instrumentation Rooms to support advanced laboratory instruction and student-faculty research.
-These facilities are well equipped with a variety of items, including:
+Each research laboratory contains an adjoining instrumentation room with specialty equipment and instrumentation used to support advanced laboratory instruction and student-faculty research.
+These facilities are equipped with a variety of items including:

 - Inert Atmosphere Glove Box (Vacuum Atmospheres Co.
 HE-43 Dri-Lab System)